CLASSICAL LOST AND FOUND

 AUDIOPHILE (1 CD)

 Since 2012 three discs with music devoted to Canadian composers have earned CROCKS "Best Find" ratings (see 30 September 2012, 10 June 2014 and 31 October 2015).
-Now here's a fourth with some works for string quartet by three of their compatriots, and come next year, it may well join the CDs just mentioned.
+Now here's a fourth with some works for string quartet by three of their compatriots, and come next year, it will be joining those just mentioned.
 They're the only recordings of these currently available on disc.

 The first selection is by François Dompierre (b.
 1943), who studied at the Quebec Conservatory in Montreal.
 Entitled "Par quatre chemins", which is a French idiom meaning "Beat around the bush", it's a captivating, five-movement suite that begins with a harried hornpipe ("I. Hornpipe tripatif") [T-1].